By Katie Day • January 05, 2017•Ms. JD, Conference, Features, Superwomen JDs and What You Can Learn From Them

 Law School Chapter Award – To a law school organization that champions the advancement of women law students through, for example, chapter initiatives (including pre-law initiatives), programming or recruitment.
 Awardee: University of Puerto Rico--NWLSO

 Woman of Inspiration Award - To a woman who, regardless of her practice area or type of practice, inspires others by her commitment and passion to her work.
-Awardees: Gigi Parris, Lisa Horowtiz, and Daissy Dominguez
+Awardees: Gigi Parris, Lisa Horowitz, and Daissy Dominguez

 Student of Inspiration Award – To a male or female law student who inspires others through their commitment and passion to their legal studies, extracurricular activities or to a particular cause.
-Awardee: Liana Balasuriya
+Awardee: Liani Balasuriya

 TIM Initiative Award – To a man who is an active champion for women’s advancement in the legal profession.
 Ms. JD launched The Incredible Men (TIM) Initiative in 2014 to celebrate men who not only value equality and diversity in the profession, but earnestly and enthusiastically support women and women’s initiatives.
 Awardee: Alan Bryan